 Buying Vintage Schwinn Bikes

-If you're interesting in purchasing an antique or vintage bicycle made by this iconic company, you'll have plenty of options.
+If you're interested in purchasing an antique or vintage bicycle made by this iconic company, you'll have plenty of options.
 Price varies significantly, depending on the condition, age, scarcity, and desirability of the model.
-For instance, a vintage Schwinn Breeze in need of restoration sells for as little as $70.
-On the other hand, a 1920s Schwinn Excelsior with the original paint can retail for as much as $900.
 Whether you're looking for a fixer-upper or want a bike in mint condition, there are plenty of places to shop.

 eBay is a great resource for all kinds of antique and vintage items, including Schwinn bikes.
 You'll see many of the models Schwinn produced in the last half of the 20th century, along with some older models from the earlier part of the company's history.
 You'll also find parts for Schwinn bikes of all ages.
 If you're buying a vintage Schwinn on eBay, be sure to ask lots of questions about the bike's condition.
 Also keep shipping costs in mind, since packaging and transporting a bike can be costly.